Overview

 The aim of the MA in Library and Archive Studies is to introduce students to the theory, practice, and collections that will enable you to:

-- acquire a deep and nuanced understanding of current practices in libraries and archives, including all aspects of their work around collections, curation, preservation, and analysis;
+- Acquire a deep and nuanced understanding of current practices in libraries and archives, including the professional expertise and strategy skills of librarianship and the processing, management, conservation, and preservation of archives and records in all media and formats all aspects of their work around collections, curation, preservation, and analysis;

-- produce original research that reflects an understanding of specific areas in collections and archives, including opportunities to engage with placements in specific specialist areas;
+- Produce original research that reflects an understanding of the core knowledges, skills, and competencies of librarianship, archival practice, and/or records management specific areas in collections and archives, including opportunities to engage with placements in specific specialist areas;

-- gain experience and expertise necessary to progress in careers encompassed by, or relating to libraries, archives, cultural institutions, and information-centred organisations.
+- Gain experience with and expertise in the skills and knowledges necessary to progress in careers encompassed by, or relating to libraries, archives, in archives and libraries including leadership, management, standards, ethics, user experience, stakeholder engagement, service design, sector advocacy, collection promotion, technology, communication, and strategic planning cultural institutions, and information-centred organisations and record keeping organisations.

 Outcomes